Fluptu/FluptuRemainder/README.md

 Simple rails crud app that allows user to sign up and create tasks to do

-Created using HAML, Bootstrap, Hotwire, Turbo, StimulusJS SimpleForm, Devise
+Created using HAML, Bootstrap, Hotwire, Turbo, StimulusJS, SimpleForm, Devise

 Preview is [available here](https://fluptureminder.fly.dev/)